TimeLineAnnotator/desktop/README.md

 ## Website

-A **very bare-bones** website is at www.timelineannotator.com.
+A minimal website is at www.timelineannotator.com.
 In the near future it will feature more information, documentation and examples of TiLiA usage.

 ## License

 TiLiA is licensed under the Creative Commons Attribution-ShareAlike 4.0.
 The complete license can be found in the LICENSE file in this directory.

+## Acknowledgments

+The TiLiA interface was greatly influenced by Brent Yorgason's Audio Timeliner, which can be found at https://www.singanewsong.org/audiotimeliner/.
+I thank the author for developing and freely distributing his software.